Composting the EU Tech Mess: From #NLnet to #Eurostack

 If we want affinity-based action to work, if we want people to come together and trust and act together, then we have to compost this mess.
 And the way to do that might be surprisingly simple #KISS – Keep It Simple, Stupid, not stupid as in naive, but stupid as in clear.

 We need to reclaim simple language that carries shared meaning.
 This is exactly what we’re trying to seed with the positive side of the #hashtag story.
-Hashtags can act as anchors in this storm of abstraction.
+Hashtags act as anchors in this storm of abstraction.
 They cut through noise, bring us back to the root meaning, and allow collective orientation without needing corporate gatekeepers or institutional filters.

 Think: